JaeyoonSSim/JaeyoonSSim.github.io/_posts/2024-11-20-postecian-fellowship.md

 ---
 layout: post
-title: "🎉 POSTECHIAN Fellowship 🎉"
+title: "Won the 🎉 POSTECHIAN Fellowship 🎉"
 ---

-I won the POSTECHIAN Fellowship 2024. 😎
+I'm really grateful to have been granted the POSTECHIAN Fellowship 2024. 😎